Anthonymoe/sql-to-do-list/README.md

 Phase 2:

+- set up GET route and make sure that response is appending to DOM []
-- create front end experience that allows a user to create a task.
+- create front end experience that allows a user to create a task []
+    - When the Task is created, it should be stored inside of a database - POST